AshleyKAnderson/pandas_challenge/README.md

 # pandas_challenge
+_This is the fourth challenge project for the University of Minnesota Data Analytics and Visualization Bootcamp._

 # Instructions
 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.